Sherritt International: Oil and gas

-Sherritt’s Oil and Gas division explores for oil and gas primarily from reservoirs located offshore, but in close proximity to the coastline along the north coast of Cuba.
+Sherritt's Oil and Gas division explores for oil and gas primarily from reservoirs located offshore, but close to the coastline along the north coast of Cuba.
 Specialized long reach directional drilling methods are being used to economically exploit these reserves from land‑based drilling locations.

 Sherritt currently has an interest in three PSCs in the exploration phase.

 In addition, Sherritt holds working‑interests in several oil fields and the related production platform located in the Gulf of Valencia in Spain.

 Electricity

-Sherritt’s primary power generating assets are located in Cuba at Varadero, Boca de Jaruco and Puerto Escondido.
+Sherritt's primary power generating assets are located in Cuba at Varadero, Boca de Jaruco, and Puerto Escondido.
 These assets are held by Sherritt through its one‑third interest in Energas S.A.
 (Energas), which is a Cuban joint arrangement established to process raw natural gas and generate electricity for sale to the Cuban national electrical grid.
 Cuban government agencies Unión Eléctrica (UNE) and Unión Cubapetróleo (CUPET) hold the remaining two‑thirds interest in Energas.

 Raw natural gas is supplied to Energas by CUPET free of charge.
 The processing of raw natural gas produces clean natural gas, used to generate electricity, as well as by‑products such as condensate and liquefied petroleum gas.
-All of Energas’ electrical generation is purchased by UNE under long‑term fixed‑price contracts while the by‑products are purchased by CUPET or a Cuban entity providing natural gas to the City of Havana at market based prices.
+All of Energas' electrical generation is purchased by UNE under long‑term fixed‑price contracts while the by‑products are purchased by CUPET or a Cuban entity providing natural gas to the city of Havana at market based prices.
 Sherritt provided the financing for the construction of the Energas facilities and is being repaid from the cash flows generated by the facilities.

 The Energas facilities, which consist of the two combined cycle plants at Varadero and Boca de Jaruco, produce electricity using natural gas and steam generated from the waste heat captured from the gas turbines.
-Energas’ electrical generating capacity is 506 MW.
+Energas' electrical generating capacity is 506 MW.